GrahamTheCoder/review-this/reviewing-stuff-presentation.md

 #### Remember
 * Learning to respond to and accept this kind of feedback takes time.
 Most people's instinct is to respond defensively.
 * Answer all comments unless it is clear that the discussion has come to a close.
 If you're under time pressure which is influencing the discussion or your decision then say so.
+* If there's a dispute, or comments feel more emotional than logical **talk in person**
-* If you're going around in circles, talk in person, but post the result of the discussion so it's still recorded.
+  * but post the result of the discussion so it's still recorded.
 * Try to give the benefit of the doubt

+Note: Emphasize the talk in person

 #### Review this presentation
 * This talk is over, but why not comment on something you liked, or help me improve something